rhicksiii91/private-snyk-project-counter/README.md

 # Snyk-project-counter

 ## Features
-Returns project and target count for all organizations that the SNYK_TOKEN has access to.
-You can specify a Snyk organization id to return project and target data.
+Returns organizations that are within 10% of 25000 project limit or over 25000 projects.

 ## Environment variables
 ```